 POSSIBILITIES OF BLACK-AND-WHITE

-In the pentures (a word coined by the author to describe her pictures made with pencil) in her second solo exhibition, Cemile keeps on testing the possibilities of black-and-white, and produces pieces of art giving a taste of engraving.
+In the pentures (a word coined by the author to describe her pictures made with pencil) , Cemile keeps on testing the possibilities of black-and-white, and produces pieces of art giving a taste of engraving.
 The striking impact of the pentures relies to a great extent on the use of the evocative power of tones.
 The black-and-white acquires an independent colour strength.

 As the objects and figures picked up from reality enter the rectangular frame of the pentures, they experience a metamorphosis and are transformed into a component of a fantastic pictorial world, gaining an aesthetic identity.
 The juxtaposition of unrelated elements strengthens the effect of this world.